 The Peak District is the third most popular National Park in the UK with over 9 million visitors a year.
-It’s close to my home in Nottingham so makes a perfect weekend trip away from the city to enjoy some fresh air.
+It’s close to my home in Nottingham so makes a perfect weekend trip away from the city to enjoy some walking in the fresh air.
 And expect it to be very fresh in winter, brrrr it can get cold on those hills!
-Castleton is a great place to base yourself as there are many circular walks you can do in different directions.
-Here are the two Castleton circular walks I did on my two-day trip.
+Castleton in the Peak District is a great place to base yourself as there are many circular walks you can do in different directions.

 Walk one is a 9-mile route taking you through Hope and Aston and up to the top of Win Hill for gorgeous views of Ladybower Reservoir.
 And walk two from Castleton is 6 miles and includes the popular Mam Tor walk.
 This hike was voted number 10 in Britain’s Top 100 walks so don’t just take my word for it the whole of Britain thinks it’s an awesome walk!
 Both options have shortcuts available if you want to do a shorter walk!